chamikamunithunga/AstroXTellar-codes/Readme.md

 ASTROXTELLAR - Space Exploration Quiz Game

+Note: The submitted source code includes only the backend because the full project is too large to upload.
+You can find the complete source code in this repository.

 ASTROXTELLAR is an interactive web-based game designed to immerse players in the fascinating world of space exploration.
 It combines fun and educational quizzes on astronomy and space, challenging players with timed quizzes, a badge system, and a leaderboard.
 Players can explore space-related content, customize their virtual identity, and share their achievements with others.